NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Tools and Apps--DOCID24/TPAC Remote Desktop User Guide--DOCID92.md

 - Sound, printing and remote file sharing (all untested at this stage)

+For more information about X2Go, please refer to its offical website[x2go]

 ### X20Go Client

 The X2Go Client is the client application that connects to a remote server and a